-- 19.94.5 Candidates are required to pass written examinations and to perform to the satisfaction of the Board of Examiners in the coursework and, in the case of candidates for the degree of MSc, in the dissertation. - 19.94.6 Candidates for the degree of MSc who fail to satisfy the Board of Examiners in not more than two classes at the first diet of examinations may, at the discretion of the Board of Examiners, be permitted to proceed to the dissertation and have one further attempt to pass the relevant class(es) normally in the same academic year. - 19.94.7 The final assessment will be based on performance in the examinations, coursework, the dissertation where undertaken and, if required, in an oral examination.
+- 19.94.5 Candidates are required to pass written examinations and to perform to the satisfaction of the Board of Examiners in the coursework and, in the case of candidates for the degree of MSc, in the dissertation. - 19.94.6 Candidates for the degree of MSc who fail to satisfy the Board of Examiners in not more than 20 credits at the first diet of examinations may, at the discretion of the Board of Examiners, be permitted to proceed to the dissertation and have one further attempt to pass the relevant class(es) normally in the same academic year. - 19.94.7 The final assessment will be based on performance in the examinations, coursework and the dissertation where undertaken.

-- 19.94.8 Degree of MSc: In order to qualify for the award of the degree of MSc in Marketing, a candidate must have performed to the satisfaction of the Board of Examiners and must normally have accumulated no fewer than 180 credits, of which 60 must have been awarded in respect of the dissertation.
-In order to qualify for the award of the degree of MSc in Marketing with Specialisation in Customer Management, a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer than 180 credits, of which 60 must have been awarded in respect of the dissertation and 20 must be from the optional classes for the named pathway. - 19.94.9 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in Marketing, a candidate must have accumulated no fewer than 120 credits from the taught classes of the course.
+- 19.94.8 Degree of MSc: In order to qualify for the award of the degree of MSc in Marketing, a candidate must have performed to the satisfaction of the Board of Examiners and must normally have accumulated no fewer than 180 credits, of which 40 must have been awarded in respect of the dissertation.
+In order to qualify for the award of the degree of MSc in Marketing with Specialisation in Customer Management, a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer than 180 credits, of which 40 must have been awarded in respect of the dissertation. - 19.94.9 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in Marketing, a candidate must have accumulated no fewer than 120 credits from the curriculum.